 Mark, diagnosed with lymphoma at age 42, faced severe bouts of fever following his chemotherapy sessions.
 "The fevers were harsh, but understanding they were a sign my body was fighting helped me through," Mark states.
 To manage his fevers and boost his immunity, Mark incorporated garlic, ginger, and turmeric into his meals, noting their comforting and medicinal effects.

 "Fever was a constant companion during my battle with ovarian cancer," says Susan.
-She found solace in support groups and in practicing mindfulness and meditation to maintain her mental health.
+She found solace in support groups and in practising mindfulness and meditation to maintain her mental health.
 Additionally, Susan stressed the importance of staying hydrated and eating small, nutrient-rich meals to keep her strength up.

 These stories serve not only to shed light on the reality of dealing with fever in cancer but also to offer hope and practical advice to those in similar situations.
 It's crucial to remember that while fever can be a daunting symptom, there are ways to manage it and live a fulfilling life during and after cancer treatment.